 Contact a Fort Worth Uber Accident Attorney

 If you were injured in a car crash involving an Uber or Lyft driver who was working at the time of the accident, then you need to work with a personal injury lawyer experienced in handling Uber and Lyft car accidents.
-Our team at Anderson Injury Lawyers have handled many Lyft and Uber accident claims in the Dallas-Fort Worth area.
+Our team at Anderson Injury Lawyers have handled many Lyft and Uber accident claims in the Fort Worth area.
 Our attorneys have decades of experience and have secured millions of dollars in compensation for injury victims like you.